Droggelbecher92/Deploy-Template/README.md

   - All points of change are marked inside th action.

 - Dockerfile:
-  - Please change the Maintainer :D
+  - Please change the Label :D
   - The .jar name should be changed to the same name, as in the pom.xml under 'finalName' (at three places, you´ll manage to do it!)

 - You can remove all Packages in the backend, they are just an example for the DB connection.